The 20 actors who are favourites to become the next James Bond - including Outlander's Sam Heughan

-Next James Bond: Here are the 20 actors most likely to become 007 according to latest odds - including Scots Richard Madden and Sam Heughan
+Next James Bond Latest: These are the 20 actors most likely to become 007 according to the bookies - including Outlander Sam Heughan and new favourite Rege-Jean Page

 It’s one of the hottest roles in cinema – and a range of famous faces are currently in the frame to play the British spy.